Ashland Climate Action Project

 In June and July 2020, the Ashland Climate Action Project of Southern Oregon Climate Now (SOCAN), conducted an online survey of Ashland residents entitled, “Lessons Learned from Recent COVID Restrictions: Imagining the Future of Ashland.”
-225 individuals completed the survey, nearly all of whom live in Ashland as well as some who work here.
-The survey sheds light on a constituency that is highly concerned about climate change and already taking individual action.
-Despite the disruption, confusion, and isolation of recent social restrictions, nearly all respondents describe positive aspects to their experience and an opportunity to see Ashland’s beauty and vulnerabilities in a new light.
+Executive Summary: 225 individuals completed the survey, nearly all of whom live in Ashland as well as some who work here.
+The responses shed light on Ashlanders who are highly concerned about climate change and already taking individual action.
+Despite the disruption, confusion, and isolation of recent COVID social restrictions, nearly all respondents described positive aspects to their experience and an opportunity to see Ashland’s beauty and vulnerabilities in a new light.
 The vast majority stated that they are extremely (61%) or very (29%) concerned about climate change.
 Other findings:

 Why We’re Here: Thanks to the hard work and dedication of a great number of people, Ashland developed and approved a Climate and Energy Action Plan (CEAP) in March 2017.
-The CEAP is a comprehensive, landmark document, but implementing it takes time and commitment, and a willingness to change the way we think about our city and how we get things done.
-SOCAN-Ashland Action Group came about because members of SOCAN in Ashland wish to accelerate the implementation of the CEAP by raising the voice of climate activists and raising awareness among Ashland residents about climate issues.
+The CEAP is a comprehensive, landmark document.
+However, implementing it takes time and commitment, and a willingness to change the way we think about our city and how we get things done.
+SOCAN-Ashland Climate Action Project was formed to raise the voices of climate activists and raise awareness bout climate action.
 Read the CEAP Executive Summary here.